lnishan/awesome-competitive-programming/README.md

 # Awesome-Competitive-Programming
-A curated list of awesome competitive programming/algorithms/data structures materials
+A curated list of awesome competitive programming / algorithm / data structure materials

-## Useful materials
+## Awesome materials

 ### List of lists
 A list of curated lists.